Carl Reiner: 1970–1989: Transition to directing

-1990s–2020
+1990–2020: Voice work and final roles

 In 2000, Reiner was honored with the Mark Twain Prize for American Humor at the Kennedy Center, where he was honored by fellow friends and comedians Mel Brooks, Dick Van Dyke, Mary Tyler Moore, Steve Martin, Rob Reiner, Jerry Seinfeld, Ray Romano, and Joy Behar.
 A year later, he portrayed Saul Bloom in Ocean's Eleven (Steven Soderbergh's remake of 1960's Ocean's 11) and reprised his role in Ocean's Twelve (2004) and Ocean's Thirteen (2007).
 From 2004 to 2005, Reiner voiced Sarmoti in Father of the Pride.
 He claimed he knew how to play the role; in a teleconference, he said, "I spent my youth, from the time I was 6 to 18, living next to the Bronx Zoo.
 I knew the lions intimately.
 I watched them pace.
 They talked to me and I talked back to them.
 I learned that they have the worst breath of any animal in the world.
 I got my roar from the lions in person."
 He continued, "The writing on this show is extraordinarily good.
 It's a pleasure to come to work because you know you're going to say something funny."
-Of his character of Sarmoti, Reiner stated that "curmudgeons always get the good lines."
+Of his character of Sarmoti, Reiner stated that "curmudgeons always get the good lines".

 From 1967 to 2000, Reiner appeared in dozens of television specials.
 He also guest starred in several television series from the 1950s until his death in 2020.
 In May 2009, he guest starred as a clinic patient in "Both Sides Now," the season five finale of House.
-He also voiced Santa in Merry Madagascar (2009) and reprised his role in the 2010 Penguins of Madagascar episode "The All Nighter Before Christmas."
+He also voiced Santa in Merry Madagascar (2009) and reprised his role in the 2010 Penguins of Madagascar episode "The All Nighter Before Christmas".
 In season 7 (December 2009) of Two and a Half Men, he guest-starred as television producer Marty Pepper.
-In 2010, he guest starred in three of the first-season episodes of Hot in Cleveland as Elka Ostrovsky's (Betty White) date and reprised his role in February 2011.
+In 2010, he guest-starred in three of the first-season episodes of Hot in Cleveland as Elka Ostrovsky's (Betty White) date and reprised his role in February 2011.
 He also made appearances in The Cleveland Show as Murray and wrote the story for the episode "Your Show of Shows", named after the program that started his career.
 Reiner reprised his role on Two and a Half Men in seasons 8 (October 2013) and 11 (January 2014).